zxeenu/enterprise-group-work-year-3/README.md

 <hr>
 <h1 id="instructions">Building The Application</h1>
 <h3>Build your database</h3>
-To use the application, you need to create a new MMSQL Database.
+To use the application, you need to create a new MMSQL main.Database.
 You can use an MMSQL database tool, such as <a href="https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15" target="_blank">SSMS</a> if you have Windows or <a href="https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver15" target="_blank">Azure Data Studio</a> if you have a Mac to create and manage your MMSQL database.
 If you're using Azure Data Studio, you would also need to setup Docker by following this <a href="https://www.freecodecamp.org/news/cjn-how-to-connect-your-microsoft-sql-server-docker-container-with-azure-data-studio/" target="_blank">tutorial</a>.
 <ol>
   <li>Setup your MMSQL server</li>
   <li>Create a new database on your server.
 (SQL command to create database: CREATE DATABASE databasename;)</li>